Kilowatts to Amps Calculator

 Why does the calculator ask for efficiency?

-If kW describes output power, the equipment may need more input power because of losses.
-Lower efficiency increases the estimated input watts and therefore the amps.
+If the kW value describes output power, the equipment may need more input power because of losses.
+For example, 5 kW at 90% efficiency uses about 5,555.56 input watts before the current calculation.

 Should I use kW or kVA?

 Use kW when you know real power.
-Use the kVA to Amps Calculator when the rating is apparent power, such as many transformer or UPS ratings.
+Use the kVA to Amps Calculator when the rating is apparent power, such as many transformer, UPS, and generator labels.

 Does the site save what I enter?